 The Northern Light mission will deploy a complete entry, descent and landing system equipped with sophisticated scientific instruments and experiments on the surface of Mars.
-This compact Mars lander and micro-rover system will provide extensive new scientific information on the Martian surface, subsurface and atmosphere.
+This Canadian Mars lander and rover system will provide extensive new scientific information on the Martian surface, subsurface and atmosphere.

-Lander instrumentation includes a wide angle, stereo-camera system for rover navigation and landing-site imaging, a telephoto camera system for high-resolution colour imaging of the Martian horizon, and a sky camera to investigate atmosphere and to detect air glow.
-An Argus atmospheric spectrometer will measure solar absorption and derive atmospheric composition and a radiation budget.
+The lander instrumentation will include a wide angle, stereo-camera system for rover navigation and landing-site imaging, a telephoto camera system for high-resolution colour imaging of the Martian horizon, and a sky camera to investigate atmosphere and to detect air glow.
+An Aurora atmospheric spectrometer will measure solar absorption and derive atmospheric composition and a radiation budget.
 An active vibrator and receiver will conduct an acoustic study of the Martian subsurface, using short, sub-millisecond pulses.

 The Camera Systems

-The Northern Light lander will be equipped with a camera system capable of narrow and wide field surveys.
-The narrow field survey will provide a very high resolution, panoramic view of the landing site.
-Colour filters will perform spectral mapping and mineral identification; the camera will also perform limited atmospheric and astronomical observations.
-The Earth as seen from Mars will be between 7 and 50 arc-seconds in size; it will therefore be possible to capture an ‘Earth rise.’
+The narrow field survey camera on the Northern Light lander will provide a very high resolution panoramic view of the landing site.
+Colour filters will perform spectral mapping and mineral identification.
+The camera will also perform limited atmospheric and astronomical observations.
+The Earth as seen from Mars will be between 7 and 50 arc-seconds in size; it will therefore be possible to capture an ‘Earth rise’ with the narrow field survey camera.

-The wide field survey will provide an overall colour view of the lander’s surroundings.
+The wide field camera will provide an overall colour view of the lander’s surroundings.
 This view will be used for a ‘first look’ at the landing site and will help to plan rover deployment and route planning.
+This camera will open the first Canadian window on Mars.

-The Mars seismic surveying instruments are designed to provide shallow images (depth profiles) of the Martian near surface as well as its rock properties.
-A prime objective of this surveying is to reveal the elastic and mechanical properties of the Mars surficial material.
-The use of compressional (P) and shear (S) waves will give compressibility and rigidity estimates of the near surface as well as its structure.
-Analysis of the P- and S-wave data promises to indicate the rock type and saturant.
+The Mars Active Seismic Surveyor (MASSur) is designed to provide shallow images (depth profiles) of the Martian near surface as well as its rock properties.
+A prime objective of this surveying is to reveal the elastic and mechanical properties of the Martian surficial material.
+The instrument will measure compressibility and rigidity of the near surface as well as its structure.
+Analysis of data promises to indicate rock type and saturant.
 Sediments, permafrost, and water may all have distinct signatures.
-This seismic system proposes to use a vibrational source and elastic-wave receivers (accelerometers) on both the Mars lander and the associated rover.
-The rover will have a vibratory source (piezoelectric/magnetostrictive) on its underbody and a receiver deployed on the rover’s arm.
+This seismic system proposes to use a vibrational source and elastic-wave receivers (accelerometers) on both the lander and rover.
+The Beaver rover will have a vibratory source (piezoelectric/magnetostrictive) on its underbody and a receiver deployed on the rover’s arm.
 The lander will also have a seismic source apparatus and seismic motion sensor.
-The redundancy of lander and rover apparatus provides economy and ensures that primary science objectives can be met without rover deployment.
+This duplication of lander and rover apparatus provides economy and instrument-level redundancy.